arenekosreal/plasma-ions-china/README.md

    Setting `QT_LOGGING_RULES=${LOGGING_CATEGORY}.debug=true` will make those programs print debug output of your ion.
    `${LOGGING_CATEGORY}` is the `CATEGORY_NAME` when you call `ecm_qt_declare_logging_category`.

+9. Update readme and translation template

+   You need to update [ions](#ions) table to add information about your ion.
+   Translation template can get updated by using commands like `xgettext -o ./po/plasma_ions_china.pot -d plasma_ions_china ...`.